AgenticRec: A Recommendation-Oriented Agentic Framework with Progressive Tool-Integrated Reasoning Optimization: Experimental Details

-We conduct experiments on four subsets of the Amazon 2023 benchmark\footnote{\url{https://cseweb.ucsd.edu/~jmcauley/datasets.html\#amazon_reviews}}~\cite{00020W0Z0LH025}, including CDs and Vinyl (CDs), Musical Instruments (Instruments), Office Products (Office), and Video Games (Games).
+We conduct experiments on 4 subsets of the Amazon Reviews 2023 corpus~\cite{00020W0Z0LH025}, including CDs and Vinyl (CDs), Musical Instruments (Instruments), Office Products (Office), and Video Games (Games).
 To keep the training time tractable, we restrict the interaction data to the period from October 2022 to October 2023.
-For sequence construction, we follow \citet{llara} to cap the maximum length of user interaction history to 10.

 We adopt a common chronological split with a ratio of 8:1:1 for training/validation/testing by timestamp, where interactions are sorted by time and split accordingly.
 The statistics of these processed datasets are summarized in Tab.~\ref{tab:datasets}.

+For interaction behavior sequence construction, we follow \citet{llara} to cap the maximum length of user interaction history to 10.
+For candidate construction, each instance includes one ground-truth next item and 19 randomly sampled negatives, forming 20 candidates in total.
+When sampling negatives, we exclude all items appearing in the user's historical interaction sequence to avoid overlap with previously interacted items.
+We then randomly shuffle the candidate items before feeding them to the model, so that the input order does not introduce positional bias.